-In 1800 WC got the permission for permanent residence in India and moved to Serampur (the E.I.C. still forbade all missionary activity in its territory, but S. was then a Danish settlement), where he founded a Baptist mission station and a printing press, together with Marshman and Ward.
+In 1800 Carey got the permission for permanent residence in India and moved to Serampur (the E.I.C. still forbade all missionary activity in its territory, but S. was then a Danish settlement), where he founded a Baptist mission station and a printing press, together with Marshman and Ward.
 Together they started Bible translations (first into Bengali) and other philological work.
-In 1801 WC was appointed the Professor of Sanskrit, Bengali and Marathi at College of Fort William (Calcutta), and five years later he published the first Sanskrit grammar written in an European language.
+In 1801 Carey was appointed the Professor of Sanskrit, Bengali and Marathi at College of Fort William (Calcutta), and five years later he published the first Sanskrit grammar written in an European language.
 It was founded on Vopadeva.
 He also published several text editions, grammars of modern Indian languages and translations of (parts of) the Bible, and headed the growing Baptist mission.
 His great linguistic collections were destroyed in the fire of the Serampore press in 1812.
 In 1818-32 Principal of the new Serampore College.
-He suffered long time from the malaria, and in July 1833 he was paralyzed.
+He suffered long time of malaria, and in July 1833 he was paralyzed.
 He was three times married (Dorothy Plackett d.
 1807, Charlotte Emilia Rumohr d.
 1821, Grace Hughes d.
 1835) and had three sons, among them —> Felix C., and at least two daughters.
 In 1807 he was made D.D. by the Brown University in the U.S.A.

 – A Grammar of the Mahratta Language.
 8+49 p.
 Serampore 1805.